 The PhD Business Administration in MIS produces high-caliber faculty who are ready to assume responsibilities at top-tier research universities and generate high impact research.
 A hallmark of our program is the close collaboration between faculty and PhD students.
 The program includes highly acclaimed faculty with an excellent research record and extensive experience in mentoring doctoral students.

-- MIS faculty are on the editorial board of leading academic journals such as MIS Quarterly, Information Systems Research, Management Science and Organization Science.
+- MIS faculty are on the editorial board of leading academic journals such as MIS Quarterly, Information Systems Research, and the Journal of the Associaton for Information Systems.

 - MIS faculty and doctoral students work on exciting and innovative research projects funded by the National Science Foundation, NASA, IBM, Samsung, Lockheed Martin, Merck, and Campbell Soup.